 Written by Brenda Spiering

 Looking for a secure place to put your money?
-Now that interest rates have edged up, it's a particularly good time to consider the advantages of GICs (Guaranteed Investment Certificates).
+Consider the advantages of GICs (called Guaranteed Investments at Tangerine).

-GICs haven't had much press in recent years, when their low interest rates were being outperformed by the stock market.
+GICs haven't had much press in recent years.
 But unlike equities that rise and fall in value based on the performance of the market, non-market GICs provide a fixed rate of return for a set time period (some are tied to the market).

 Consider the Following Five Key Benefits of GICs: